-$$fz = \frac{1}{C{O} \times R{ESR} \times 2\pi}$$ (8)
+$$fz = \frac{1}{C{O} \times R{ESR} \times 2\pi}$$ (11)

+- gm{ea} is the GM amplifier gain (1300 μ A/V)

-gm{ps} is the power stage gain (16 A/V).
+- gm{ps} is the power stage gain (16 A/V)

-R_L is the load resistance.
+- R_L is the load resistance

-C_O is the output capacitance.
+- C_O is the output capacitance

-R{ESR} is the equivalent series resistance of the output capacitor.
+- R{ESR} is the equivalent series resistance of the output capacitor

-7.3.18 Small Signal Model for Frequency Compensation
+7.3.17 Small Signal Model for Frequency Compensation

-The device uses a transconductance amplifier for the error amplifier and readily supports two of the commonly used Type II compensation circuits and a Type III frequency compensation circuit, as shown in Figure 23.
-In Type 2A, one additional high-frequency pole, C6, is added to attenuate high frequency noise.
+The device uses a transconductance amplifier for the error amplifier and readily supports two of the commonly used Type II compensation circuits and a Type III frequency compensation circuit, as shown in Figure 26.
+In Type 2A, one additional high frequency pole, C6, is added to attenuate high frequency noise.
 In Type III, one additional capacitor, C11, is added to provide a phase boost at the crossover frequency.
-See Designing Type III Compensation for Current Mode Step-Down Converters for a complete explanation of Type III compensation.
+See Designing Type III Compensation for Current Mode Step-Down Converters (for a complete explanation of Type III compensation.

 The design guidelines below are provided for advanced users who prefer to compensate using the general method.
-The following equations only apply to designs whose ESR zero is above the bandwidth of the control loop.
+The below equations only apply to designs whose ESR zero is above the bandwidth of the control loop.
 This is usually true with ceramic output capacitors.
-See Application and Implementation for a step-by-step design procedure using higher ESR output capacitors with lower ESR zero frequencies.
+See Typical Application for a step-by-step design procedure using higher ESR output capacitors with lower ESR zero frequencies.

-Figure 23.
+Figure 26.
 Types of Frequency Compensation